-In addition, the skill objective for the course is to give the student some hands on experience with BI software.
-By working with the software in the course and at home the student has to develop basic knowledge to analyze a simple data set with R.
+In addition, the skill objective for the course is to give the student some hands-on experience with Machine Learning methods.
+By working with Google Colab in the course and at home the student will develop basic knowledge to analyse a simple data set with Python.

 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.

 MyTimetable allows you to integrate your timetable with your calendar apps such as Outlook, Google Calendar, Apple Calendar and other calendar apps on your smartphone.
 Any timetable changes will be automatically synced with your calendar.
 If you wish, you can also receive an email notification of the change.
 You can turn notifications on in ‘Settings’ (after login).

 For more information, watch the video or go the the 'help-page' in MyTimetable.
 Please note: Joint Degree students Leiden/Delft have to merge their two different timetables into one.
 This video explains how to do this.

 Mode of instruction